myoperator/transport/oauth.md

 # MyOperator OAuth Transport

-This library takes care if refreshing tokens of your oauth enabled applications.
+This library takes care of refreshing tokens of your oauth enabled applications.
 You just need to provide refresh mechanism and this library retries the refresh mechanism the number of times you wish.

 Before getting started, first you have to know few things